Bundeswehr Personnel Strength: Full Military & Civilian Force Structure (Updated 2026)

 Voluntary Service in Homeland Defense223

 Gender integration in the Bundeswehr has progressed significantly since the early 2000s.
-As of 2025, women make up over 13% of the military force, with notable representation in the medical and cyber branches.
+As of 2025, women make up over 13% of the military force, with the most notable representations in the medical and cyber branches.

 By Branch: